How to Cook Boudin (3 Ways to Cook The Cajun Sausage!)

-So you bought a pack of boudin sausages (or maybe you even made them yourself), and you may be wondering how to cook boudin now that you have them on hand.
-The good news is, there are 3 different ways to cook this delicious cajun sausage: boiling, roasting, and grilling!
-This article will detail the steps for each method so you can cook the perfect boudin!
+So you bought a pack of boudin sausages (or maybe you even made them yourself from a boudin recipe.
+If you want to learn how to cook boudin sausage, there are 5 different ways to cook this delicious cajun sausage: boiling, roasting, grilling, and air frying!

 RELATED: Get a FREE trial of Amazon Prime to get access to 2-day grocery deliveries!